RachelMHoffman/RachelMHoffman/README.md

-## Hey there 👋
+## Welcome, friends 🤗

-Welcome to my profile!
+You've reached my profile.
 I feel a great sense of accomplishment from creating stellar marketing materials through graphic designing, writing, and any supplemental tasks to be done to convey the message an organization aims to get across.
+Visit the "Repositories" tab above 👆🏼 to view my portfolio works.
 Feel free to message me if your organization is in need of entry-level full or part-time design work.

 ### 💪🏼 Strong with: